Bible Study Resources - Tips, Online Bible Search, Devotions

 • Joel Ryan Contributing Writer

-• Updated Feb 09, 2024
+• Updated May 23, 2024

 How Tall Was Goliath and What Do We Really Know about Him?

-Most people are probably familiar with the story of David and Goliath—even if they’ve never opened a Bible or stepped foot inside of a church.
+Most people are probably familiar with the story of David and Goliath—even if they’ve never opened a Bible or stepped foot inside a church.

 A shepherd boy, armed with nothing but courage, faith, and a sling, slays a fearsome giant with a single stone.
 It is the ultimate (and perhaps original) underdog story.
 Many people wonder just how tall Goliath was - was he really a giant or just a larger man?
-What does the Bible say about his size and why does it matter?
+What does the Bible say about his size, and why does it matter?

 From the biblical text, we learn that the Philistines had “gathered their armies for battle” against the armies of Israel in the Valley of Elah (1 Samuel 17:1) around 1025 to 1024 B.C.
 This would fit the geographical invasion path used during most Philistine incursions.
 As the Israelites and Philistines squared off for battle, the armies of Israel camped on the northern edge of the valley while the Philistines camped on the southern side (1 Samuel 17:1).